-Nagelsmann became the youngest permanent head coach in Bundesliga history when he took charge of Hoffenheim at the age of 28, and he somehow saved them from relegation before guiding them to back-to-back top-four finishes.
-He led the Sinsheim club into the UEFA Champions League for the first time in their history as well, and the obvious next step for him is to win some silverware.
+Upon taking the reins of the first team, he somehow saved them from relegation before guiding them to back-to-back top-four finishes.
+He also led the Sinsheim club into the UEFA Champions League for the first time in their history, and the obvious next step for him is to win some silverware.

-The 32-year-old responded positively to Rangnick’s suggestion that he should be targeting titles with Leipzig, and more recently he said that his new club were “already in a position to challenge Bayern.”
+Now 32, Nagelsmann responded positively to Rangnick’s suggestion that he should be targeting titles with Leipzig, and more recently he said that his new club were “already in a position to challenge Bayern.”

 Watch: Nagelsmann, a revolutionary coach

-4) Goals galore
+3) Goals galore

-Poulsen, meanwhile, enjoyed his most prolific year to date, with the Dane just behind Werner in the scoring charts after rippling the net 15 times in the top flight.
+In Timo Werner and Yussuf Poulsen, Leipzig had two of the top 10 goalscorers in last season’s Bundesliga.
+Germany international Werner finished with 16 league goals and seven assists, while Poulsen enjoyed his most prolific year to date, the Dane just behind Werner in the scoring charts after rippling the net 15 times in the top flight.

 Watch: Werner's Bundesliga mixtape